About the Journal

 The development of the journal was motivated in creating a high quality forum for scientific publishing in all themes and fields related to the reindeer animal and reindeer husbandry as a culture and industry, including papers on other northern ungulates, to increase the accessibility of such research.

 Rangifer Special Issue was issued from 1986.
 Twenty special issues have been published so far.
-The first Rangifer Report was published in 1995 and the last No. 14 in 2010.
+The first Rangifer Report was published in 1995 and after No. 14 in 2010 the publication was discontinued, until resumed again with No. 15 in 2023.
 Sixteen Nordic conferences on reindeer and reindeer husbandry research have been arranged so far.
 NOR's original mandate from 1981 was modified in 1989, 1992 and 2003.
 The secretariat moved in 1994 to the city of Tromsø, which is northern Norway's cultural and academic centre.

 From 1981 to 2001, the editions of Rangifer were printed mainly in Harstad and after that, mainly in Tromsø.
 After Skjenneberg’s retirement in 1994, the secretariat of the Nordic Coucil for Reindeer Husbandry Research (NOR) moved to the city of Tromsø, northern Norway’s cultural and academic centre with Rolf Egil Haugerud being NOR’s secretary general and editor of Rangifer including volume 32 (2012).
-For more information about the background and history of Rangifer and the Nordic Council for Reindeer Husbandry Research (NOR) please go to: http://site.uit.no/rangifer/
+Further information about the background and history of Rangifer is available on the pages of the Nordic Council for Reindeer Husbandry and Research (NOR)

 The logo of NOR and Rangifer was kindly permitted used by its originator the artist Terje Grøstad and has been the logo since 1981.
 It was originally designed for the International Reindeer/Caribou Symposium at Røros, Norway, in 1978.